-The Genre Film Lab (formerly known as From Our Dark Side) is an accelerator program designed to support the development of effective finance, packaging and pitching strategies for genre film creators whose projects are at an advanced stage of development.
+The Genre Film Lab is an accelerator program designed to support the development of effective finance, packaging and pitching strategies for genre film creators whose projects are at an advanced stage of development.

-WIFTV believes in fostering an inclusive, equitable and accessible environment, where all participants and staff feel valued, respected and supported.
-We are dedicated to building a program that reflects Canada's diversity and elevating voices from the Indigenous, Black, People of Colour, people with disabilities, queer and gender diverse communities who are members of the Canadian genre film community.
+WIFTV welcomes applications from all creators who are equity-deserving on the basis of gender.
+We believe in fostering an inclusive, equitable and accessible environment, where all participants and staff feel valued, respected and supported.
+We are dedicated to building a program that reflects Canada's diversity and elevates equity-deserving voices.
+Indigenous, Black, People of Colour, people with disabilities, and 2SLGBTQIA+ people are strongly encouraged to apply.

-- Projects must be for a feature-length film
+- Projects must be feature-length films with completed scripts (first drafts okay)

-- Projects should have a director and lead producer attached (*preference is given to projects with director & producer attached; projects without will still be considered)
+- Preference is given to projects with director & producer attached; however projects without will still be considered

-- Writers & directors must be women or gender diverse*, with preference given to teams who are all women or gender diverse.
+- Writers & directors must be women or gender diverse, with preference given to teams who are all equity-deserving on the basis of gender.

 - Genre Film Lab (and From Our Dark Side) alumni and those who have submitted in the past are welcome to submit with full length scripts.

-- The program is open to Canadian citizens and permanent residents only and productions must qualify as Canadian.
+- The program is open to Canadian citizens and permanent residents.
+Productions must qualify as Canadian.

 We recognize that not all gender diverse people will feel comfortable accessing a program facilitated by an organization named Women in Film and Television Vancouver.
-We are working to make our language more inclusive for future programs.
+We are in the process of a name change to address this.

 HOW TO SUBMIT:

-2. Logline - a short sentence that states the genre of the film, protagonists, their goal and their main obstacle
+2. Logline (75 words max) - a short sentence that states the genre of the film, protagonists, their goal and their main obstacle.

-3. A synopsis (50-words) of the project that introduces the main character(s), summarizes the main plot, the conflict, and the overall arc of the story (beginning, middle, and end) using words that reveal tone, genre, and intended audience
+3. Synopsis (500 words max) - introduce the main character(s), summarize the main plot, the conflict, and the overall arc of the story (beginning, middle, and end) using words that reveal tone, genre, and intended audience.

-4. Team List - name all creative team members followed by a two-sentence description of each member’s previous credits (maximum of 3) or experience
+4. Team Bios (150 words max each) - include the names of the director(s), writer(s) and producer(s) followed by a short description of each member’s previous credits (maximum of 3) and relevant experience.

-5. Budget & Finance Plan: Please list your estimated budget in CAD and outline your finance plan (intended sources of funding, including the percentage each source will contribute to your overall budget).
-If you have any confirmed financing, please indicate the amount and the source and also include proof of agreement with these sources .
+5. Budget & Finance Plan: estimated budget in CAD and finance plan (intended sources of funding, including the percentage each source will contribute to your overall budget).
+If you have any confirmed financing, please indicate the amount, source and proof of agreement.

-6. Goals - Outline in 250 words maximum your goals & motivations for participating in the The Genre Film Lab Program (what you hope to achieve through the program), as well as your overall timeline for completing your project, and what types of partners you are currently seeking.
+6. Goals (250 words max) - outline your goals & motivations for participating in the The Genre Film Lab.
+What do you hope to achieve in the program?
+What is your overall project timeline?
+What types of partners are you currently seeking?

-7. A full-length script not more than 120 pages (please note the draft number and date of draft completion)
+7. A full-length script (no longer than 120 pages and please note the draft number and date of draft completion).

-8. If your concept touches upon Indigenous traditional knowledge, linguistic or cultural intellectual property, or Indigenous, Black and People of Colour or queer content please include an additional page where describe your relationship to this content and how appropriate protocols are/will be observed or addressed.
+8. If your concept touches upon Indigenous traditional knowledge, linguistic or cultural intellectual property, or content from equity-deserving communities, please describe your relationship to this content and how appropriate protocols are/will be observed or addressed.
+(500 words max)

-The Genre Film Lab is made possible with the support of Telefilm Canada, Creative BC and WarnerMedia Access CANADA.
+The Genre Film Lab is made possible with the support of Telefilm Canada and Creative BC.

-The program will provide consultations on packaging, financing and pitching concluding with participation at the Frontières International Genre film Finance and Packaging Forum held in conjunction with the Fantasia Film Festival in Montreal from July 21-24.
-Projects will participate in a special pitch session at Frontieres and meet with leading international genre industry professionals.
-Please note that participation details and possible travel stipends will be subject to the structure of Frontières 2022; activities may be offered in a virtual setting only.
+-Projects will participate in a special pitch session at Frontieres and meet with leading international genre industry professionals. *Please note that participation details and possible travel stipends will be subject to the structure of Frontières 2023.

 - Project must be an ORIGINAL concept for a narrative feature film (*if the project is an adaptation, you must provide documented proof that you hold the rights to this adaptation).